When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Baby is one; bottles are done!

-We’ve been there, and we’ve learned a few tricks along the way.
-Check out these nine steps to make the transition from bottles to sippy cups easier for everyone.
+Here are nine proven steps to make the transition from bottles to sippy cups smoother for the whole family.

 Key Takeaways

-• Start with a silicone spout to make the transition easier.
+• Choose wisely: Start with a soft silicone spout or a straw cup to mimic the texture of a bottle nipple.

 When To Introduce a Sippy Cup

-Introducing but not forcing the sippy cup early can make your transition easier.
-If you wait too long, your child can develop a difficult-to-break attachment to their bottle.
-For these reasons, pediatricians recommend you drop the bottle completely by your child’s first birthday.
+Introducing the cup early without pressure helps your baby get used to it.
+If you wait too long, your child may develop a strong emotional attachment to the bottle, making the switch much harder.
+Pediatricians generally recommend dropping the bottle completely by your child’s first birthday.

-Prolonged bottle usage is associated with several negative health outcomes, including (1):
+Prolonged bottle usage is more than just a habit; it is associated with several negative health outcomes.
+Moving to a cup helps prevent (1):

 How to Transition from Bottle to Sippy Cup